juandatorr99/SignLanguageML_iOS/README.md

 # SignLanguageML-iOS
-Training of a convolutional neural network for classifying the letters on sign language and create an iOS app to use the model to predict the letter shown.
+Training of a convolutional neural network for classifying the letters on sign language and create an iOS app to use the model to predict the letters captured through video and photos.